Elessar617/Crypto_Bot/README.md

 # Crypto Trading Bot v6

+## Project Status

+**This project is an experimental recreation of the bot described in [this markdown article](./original_article.md) and is no longer under active development.
+It is provided as-is for educational and demonstrational purposes.**

 ## 1. Overview

 This project is a sophisticated, event-driven cryptocurrency trading bot designed to execute trades on Coinbase based on a defined technical analysis strategy.
 It is built with a focus on modularity, testability, and robustness, adhering to professional software engineering standards, including the NASA Power of 10 Rules.